 That’s why, if you’re about to set off on a summer road trip, it’s a good time to give your car a once-over to make sure it’s as ready for the journey as you are.

-Sustained driving time at 100km/h or more obviously runs your engine for longer at constant revs, and that means oil, coolant and other fluids need to be up to the job, and perhaps even more vitally that your tyres are in good shape.
+Sustained driving time at 100km/h or more obviously runs your engine for longer at constant revs, and that means oil, coolant and other fluids need to be up to the job, and perhaps even more vital that your tyres are in good shape.

 The best thing to do is to check when your next service is due, and if it’s even close you should book the car in for one to make sure it’s running at 100 per cent.
 Failing a service, there are some basic checks you can perform yourself before hitting the road.

 Probably both the most important and most often overlooked part of our car’s wellbeing, and your safety, it’s important to remember that those four small patches of rubber that contact the road at any given time are what’s keeping you on the straight and narrow.

-Tyre pressures are very important, because your tyres can only perform at its optimum grip levels when it’s carrying the amount of air that its designers intended.
+Tyre pressures are very important because your tyres can only perform at its optimum grip levels when it’s carrying the amount of air that its designers intended.

-Check the tyre-pressure placard fitted to your car, or your owner’s manual, and if you’re going to be loading up for the big trip be sure to look at the figure suggested for travelling with the maximum number of occupants.
+Check the tyre pressure placard fitted to your car, or your owner’s manual, and if you’re going to be loading up for the big trip be sure to look at the figure suggested for travelling with the maximum number of occupants.